Code-Institute-Submissions/rgraingerdev-Memory_game/README.md

 * As a fan of memory games i want to be able to quickly and conveniently start a new game so that i can engage with the game without delays.
 * As a player i want to be able to play on diferent devices such as moblie phones and tablets, so i can enjoy anywhere.
-* As a player i want to have a way to an easy and intuitive navigation system.
 * As a player i want to have a way to read the rules and mechanics of the game.
 * i would like a scoreboard so i can see how i am doing against other players.
 * i want the game to be simple so my children can play.